Would you object if a package of money landed on your office doorstep every month?

 Affiliates that do use proper messaging and brand elements can drive sales and brand awareness.
 Affiliate marketing can act like a separate PR channel that promotes your broader marketing strategy to new potential customers.
 However, finding that harmonious balance between performance and brand marketing will require effort.
 Here are four steps your company can take to make these channels work together:

 1. Invest in program management: It’s practically impossible to have one manager run a healthy, productive affiliate marketing program.
 You need to invest in active, high-quality program management that engages affiliates and has time to monitor compliance.
-Whether you choose in-house management or a third-party agency, this system needs program strategy, recruiting, activation, and operations.
+Whether you choose in-house management or an experienced, indepenent program management agency, this system needs program strategy, recruiting, activation, and operations.

 To keep stress at a minimum, limit your program to fewer partners.
 This will increase transparency and ensure that you don’t have so many affiliates that you can’t keep track of them or their promotional methods.